AdobeDocs/pass.en/help/accountiq/best-practices.md

 <!--

 Best Practices
-Account IQ enables you to maximize your business ROI, and eventually grow your subscribers and revenue by understanding subscriber usage patterns and password sharing.
-Read on to know how you can make the best use of Account IQ to manage credential sharing.
+[!UICONTROL Account IQ] enables you to maximize your business ROI, and eventually grow your subscribers and revenue by understanding subscriber usage patterns and password sharing.
+Read on to know how you can make the best use of [!UICONTROL Account IQ] to manage credential sharing.

 Analyze and understand
 Authorized access of streaming services generates vast sums of data representing user activity.
-Use Account IQ analytics tools to explore the data and identify interesting cohorts or behavioral patterns that indicate sharing.
+Use [!UICONTROL Account IQ] analytics tools to explore the data and identify interesting cohorts or behavioral patterns that indicate sharing.
 Then, segments representing a particular opportunity or objective can be identified.

 To understand nature and impact of sharing on your business:

-Use Account IQ to access all relevant data.
+Use [!UICONTROL Account IQ] to access all relevant data.

 Identify and analyze sharing in the context of your objectives.